felixbln714/rng_algorithms/README.md

-# Algorythms
+# Algorithms
-A repository containing various algorythms, exploits and payloads I wrote or found useful.
+A repository containing various algorithms, exploits and payloads I wrote or found useful.
 # Disclaimer
 These scripts are released purely for educational purposes or for use on penetration testing engagements where appropriate authorisation has been obtained.
 Any usage outside of this is entirely at the user's own risk.